I love content marketing. Really, I do. I adore giving my readers tips, tools and advice.

 1. Make your offer relevant to your audience.

-If you can identify their need and craft your offer to fit it, your chances of a sale are much higher.
+Because if you can identify their need and craft your offer to fit it, your chances of a sale are much higher.

 2. Be authentic.